Typsium/alchemist/src/elements/lewis.typ

     }
     let args = args.named()
     let angle = args.at("angle", default: 0)
-		let molecule-margin = args.at("molecule-margin", default: none)
+		let fragment-margin = args.at("fragment-margin", default: none)
     (
       angle: angle,
-			molecule-margin: molecule-margin,
+			fragment-margin: fragment-margin,
       draw: (ctx, cetz-ctx) => draw-function(ctx, cetz-ctx, args) )
   }
 }

-/// draw a sigle electron around the molecule
+/// draw a sigle electron around the fragment
 ///
 /// It is possible to change the distance from the center of
 /// the electron with the `gap` argument.
 ///
 /// The position of the electron is set by the `offset` argument.
 Available values are:
-/// - "top": the electron is placed above the molecule center line
+/// - "top": the electron is placed above the fragment center line
-/// - "bottom": the electron is placed below the molecule center line
+/// - "bottom": the electron is placed below the fragment center line
-/// - "center": the electron is placed at the molecule center line
+/// - "center": the electron is placed at the fragment center line
 ///
 /// It is also possible to change the `radius`, `stroke` and `fill` arguments
 /// #example(```
 /// #skeletize({
-/// 	molecule("A", lewis:(
+/// 	fragment("A", lewis:(
 /// 		lewis-single(offset: "top"),
 /// 	))
 /// 	single(angle:-2)
-///   molecule("B", lewis:(
+///   fragment("B", lewis:(
 /// 		lewis-single(offset: "bottom"),
 /// 	))
 /// 	single(angle:-2)
-///   molecule("C", lewis:(
+///   fragment("C", lewis:(
 /// 		lewis-single(offset: "center"),
 /// 	))
 /// })